orbitjs/orbit/README.md

 // Check local storage before making a remote call restSource.on('assistFind', localSource.find);

-// If the in-memory store can't find the record, query our rest server memorySource.on('rescueFind', restSource.find);
+// If the in-memory source can't find the record, query our rest server memorySource.on('rescueFind', restSource.find);

 // Audit success / failure